Code-Screen/candidates/docs/begin-assessment.md

 </figure>

-You can now [clone your repo](cloning-repo.md) locally, and start working on the assessment inside your code editor of choice.<br>Alternatively, you can also use GitHub's internal Visual Studio Code IDE to write your solution (see here)
+You can now [clone your repo](cloning-repo.md) locally, and start working on the assessment inside your code editor of choice.